Logo-stateuniv

 Student Clubs and Organizations

 There are several student organizations on campus to provide numerous opportunities for students to get involved in campus life.
-Some of the popular clubs on campus include the Art Club, Co-Lin Centurions History Club, Co-Lin Student Society for MLT, Drama Club, Martial Arts Club, and the Scholars Bowl.
+Some of the popular clubs on campus include the Art Club, Centurions History Club, Student Society for MLT, Drama Club, Martial Arts Club, and the Scholars Bowl.
 The award-winning student newspaper published from the Wesson campus of the college is known as The Wolf Tales.
 The Student Government Association represents the students’ interests in college governance and is responsible for promoting the general welfare of the school.

 On-Campus Housing and Facilities

-Copiah-Lincoln Community College offers housing for male students at the Simpson, Lawrence, Franklin, Lincoln, and Ellzey dorms.
+Residence Life offers housing for male students at the Simpson, Lawrence, Franklin, Lincoln, and Ellzey dorms.
 Women’s dorms include Copiah, Stevens, Stevens Annex, and Ellis Apartments.
 Dining options are available at the cafeteria in the W. S. Henley Building and The Grille Company in Callender Hall.

 Student Enrollment Demographics